-Well, news flash: your follower count doesn’t equal sales.
-Your success on Instagram shouldn’t be entirely measured nor tracked with the number of followers you have.
+News flash: your follower count doesn’t equal to sales or potential reach.
+Your success on Instagram shouldn’t be entirely measured nor tracked by the number of followers you gain.
 You may have thousands of followers, but do they interact with your posts?
-Or, are these followers converting to customers?
+Are these followers converting to customers?

-Here are 4 key Instagram metrics you should use.
-All are in order of importance – what you should value and focus most on.
+Here are key Instagram metrics you should use.

 Table of Contents

-The number of DM (direct message) requests you receive often represents your influence and even sales.
-But, remember that it’s not just any DM.
+The number of DM (direct message) requests you receive is a strong indicator of your influence.
+It’s usually the highest effort action your audience can take.
+But, don’t count any spam DM.
 The requests should be inquiries or those that sparked an interest in your services or products.

-If those accounts do convert to become your clients or customers, be sure to ask them how they found you to gauge your effectiveness when it comes to your social media efforts.
+If those accounts do convert to become your clients or customers, be sure to ask them how they found you to gauge your effectiveness.

 Number of Website Link Taps

-Do the links you share have people clicking them?
-This is an important metric because the number of people that click on your links shows how good your promotional marketing efforts are and if your community trusts you.
+The number of people that click on your links shows if your promotional efforts are paying off and if your community trusts you.

-If you aren’t getting enough taps on your links like your website link on your bio or in Stories, it’s time to revise your promotional marketing strategy (your CTAs) and build the trust with your audience.
+If you aren’t getting enough taps on your links, it’s time to revise your strategy, and your CTAs, and build trust with your audience.

 You can see your post interactions in your analytics.
-Filter your content by most to least interacted posts to get an idea of which themes you should continue to offer and which you should avoid doing in the future.
+Filter by most to least interacted posts to get an idea of which content you should continue to offer and which you should avoid doing in the future.

 Measuring and tracking your Instagram is essential if you are using Instagram as part of your business strategy.
 So, it is best to learn how to measure and track your Instagram to know what kind of strategies you should refine.